NACoDigTeam/naco-tables/naco-playbook.md

 **Website:** [Visit Page](www.naco.org/program/equity-governance-task-force)

 **Description:**
- The Equity & Governance Task Force was launched to explore how county governments can strengthen equity, transparency, and engagement.
-Members reviewed governance structures and recommended strategies for modernizing public participation, enhancing civic trust, and making decision-making more inclusive.
+The Equity & Governance Task Force was launched to explore how county governments can strengthen equity, transparency and engagement.
+Members reviewed governance structures and recommended strategies for modernizing public participation, enhancing civic trust and making decision-making more inclusive.

 ---